The Alzheimer’s Association is here to help

 We offer classroom and Web-based training for healthcare supervisors and direct care workers in assisted living and nursing homes.
 Many programs allow you to earn CEUs.

 Alzheimer’s disease and other disorders that cause dementia know no boundaries.
 Many individuals and families in ethnic and cultural minority groups are in need of solid information about Alzheimer’s disease and health resources.

 We maintain updated information on home care, adult day care, care coordination, assisted living, skilled nursing facilities, eldercare lawyers and transportation available in the community.
-Our staff and trained professionals can help assess whether a specific care provider meets the needs of an individual with Alzheimer’s.
+Click here to learn more about Community Resource Finder.